A new Microscopic Model for $J/\psi$ Production in Heavy Ion Collisions: In-medium propagation

 \section{In-medium $Q\bar Q$ propagation}

-Besides the usual short distance collisions between heavy quarks and light QGP partons, we have updated our MC@HQ scheme by implementing a long distance $Q\bar{Q}$ interaction.
+Besides the usual short distance collisions between heavy quarks and light QGP partons, we have updated our MC@sHQ scheme by implementing a long distance $Q\bar{Q}$ interaction.
 This is detailed in the present section.